Learning how to prune azaleas is easy and worthwhile. You will be rewarded with healthy plants that continue to bring color to your garden.

 'Regular light pruning of azaleas after flowering can dramatically improve the habit of a misshapen azalea plant over the course of a few seasons,' advise the experts at Millais Nurseries.

-It may also be necessary to control azaleas which are taking up too much space next to a drive or a path.
+It may also be necessary to control azaleas which are taking up too much space next to a drive or a path, especially if they have been included as shrubs for the front of the house.

-How hard you can cut back an azalea will depend on how large and old it is.
+How far back you can trim an azalea will depend on how large and old it is.

 If it is a scraggly azalea or has grown out of control, 'sometimes radical action and heavy pruning is required,' says the experts at Millais Nurseries.
 'But there are no half measures and it will open up a large hole in the landscape.'

-The best way to prune old or overgrown azaleas is to give them a new lease of life with a harsh trim.
+How to prune azaleas to rejuvenate them if they are overgrown or old is to give them a new lease of life with a harsh trim.

 - Cut the branches back to about 12 inches above the ground.

-- 'Once the plants have started to regrow, prune the end of any strong growing new shoots back to 6 inches to encourage the plant to branch,' say Miracle-Gro.
+- 'Once the plants have started to regrow, prune the end of any strong growing new upright shoots back to 6 inches to encourage the plant to branch,' say Miracle-Gro.
+This will create a thick, attractive plant.

-You can also 'spread the rejuvenation pruning of azaleas out over several seasons,' advise the experts at Wilson Bros Gardens.
+You can also 'spread the rejuvenation pruning of azaleas out over several seasons,' advise the experts at Wilson Bros Gardens (opens in new tab), pruning some of the plant each year.
+This will maintain some of the blooms and will feel less daunting.

-This more gradual approach is done over a three-year period.
+This more gradual approach is done over a three-year period, as follows:

 - Cut about 1/3 of the largest scraggly azalea branches to within 6 to12 inches of the ground in early spring.